Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Sort out the cherry plum berries.
 Wash under running water.

-Put the cherry plum into a bowl.
-Sprinkle it with sugar and stir.
+Place the cherry plum in a bowl.
+Add sugar and stir.

-Leave the berries to juice for 1-2 hours.
-After this time, put the cherry plum with the resulting juice into a saucepan.
+Leave the berries to release juice for 1-2 hours.
+After this time, transfer the cherry plum with the resulting juice to a saucepan.

-Put it on moderate heat.
-Unlike other types of jam, this pitted cherry plum jam is cooked in one go for the winter.
+Place it on moderate heat.
+Unlike other types of jam, this seedless cherry plum jam for the winter is cooked in one step.
 After boiling, cherry plum jam should be cooked for another 30 minutes.
-During cooking, cherry plum jam must be stirred and the foam obtained during the boiling process removed.
-Sterilize the jars and lids 10 minutes before it is ready.
-Dip the tin lids in boiling water for 2-3 minutes.
+During cooking, cherry plum jam must be stirred and the foam formed during the boiling process must be skimmed off.
+10 minutes before it is ready, sterilize the jars and lids.
+Place the tin lids in boiling water for 2-3 minutes.

 Sterilize the jars over steam in the microwave or oven.
-Pour cherry plum jam into jars with a ladle (along the hangers themselves).
-Roll up the lids on the jars.
-In the case of using steaming nylon lids, it is not necessary to turn the jam upside down.
-Jars with jam need only be wrapped tightly. from cherry plum, pitted, closed with metal lids, turn upside down and leave warm until completely cooled.
+Pour cherry plum jam into jars with a ladle (up to the hangers themselves).
+Roll up the jars with lids.
+If you use steaming nylon lids, there is no need to turn the jam upside down.
+Jars of jam just need to be wrapped tightly. from pitted cherry plum, covered with metal lids, turn it upside down and leave in a warm place until it cools completely.

-However, like any other jam, you can make it taste varied by adding one or another additional component to it, for example, other berries or fruits or spices.
-Cherry plum jam with the addition of peaches, apricots, pears, apples, oranges, lemons will turn out very tasty.
+However, like any other jam, you can make it taste different by adding one or another additional component to it, for example, other berries or fruits or spices.
+Cherry plum jam with the addition of peaches, apricots, pears, apples, oranges, and lemon will be very tasty.

-Prepare yellow cherry plum jam according to this simple recipe - it turns out to be very fragrant and will please everyone who loves this fruit.
+Prepare according to this simple recipe yellow cherry plum jam - it turns out very fragrant and will delight everyone who loves this fruit.

-Cherry plum is one of the varieties of plum, a fruit plant rich in vitamins and valuable substances.
-It can be of different colors, but yellow is the most popular with us.
-We will tell you how to make jam from such cherry plum.
+Cherry plum is one of the varieties of plum, fruit plant, rich in vitamins and valuable substances.
+She may be different colors, but yellow is most popular among us.
+We will tell you how to make jam from such cherry plums.

-Cherry plum after heat treatment retains its beneficial properties.
-Jam, jams, compotes are often made from it, used for marmalade and marshmallow.
+Cherry plum after heat treatment retains its beneficial features.
+It is often used to make jam, preserves, compotes, and is used for marmalade and marshmallows.

-There are not one or two recipes for cherry plum jam - there are many.
-It can be made with or without a stone, boiled from whole or pureed fruits.
-We will talk about a simple and tasty version of such a jam.
+There are neither one nor two recipes for cherry plum jam – there are many.
+It can be made with or without seeds, cooked from whole fruits or pureed.
+We will talk about simple and tasty version such jam.

 Ingredients: